codeforprinceton/datasets_original/README.md

 Welcome to the Datasets repository of Code for Princeton.

 ## Description
-This repository is a catalog of the datasets collected from local orgnaizations maintained in their original form.
+This repository is a catalog of the datasets collected from local organizations which are maintained here in their original form.
+Cleaned or reformatted versions may exist in their respective project repos.
+If you want this version, go ahead and download or fork these.
-Some of these datasets have primed further by our lovely contributors and are being used in their respective project repos.

-Please navigate to the respective repos to see the latest on the datasets.

-If you still choose to get the original datasets, please go ahead and download or fork....
-Thats why we still have them !
+If you want a cleaned up version or a different format, navigate to the respective repo to see if it exists.
+If not, open an issue in the respective project repo or help us out by cleaning or formating yourself and then submitting a pull request to the respective project repo!

 Usage notes:
 - Pull requests with cleaned data should me made to the respective projects which are being management by some talented folks.